-- A. Rotate to adjust the horizontal scale (time/div); push to enable Zoom; push again to switch between the main window and zoom window. - B. Push to enable Zoom.
-Push again to exit Zoom mode. - C. Push to enable horizontal Roll; push again to exit Roll mode.
-At time-base settings larger than 50 ms/div, it is recommended to set the oscilloscope to Roll mode so that the waveform is displayed in real-time - Rotate to adjust trigger delay; push to set trigger delay to zero
+- A. Rotate to adjust the horizontal scale (time/div); push to enable Zoom; push again to switch between the main window and zoom window - B. Open acquire dialog box - C. Push to enable horizontal Roll; push again to exit Roll mode.
+At time-base settings larger than 50 ms/div, it is recommended to set the oscilloscope to Roll mode so that the waveform is displayed in real-time - D. Rotate to adjust trigger delay; push to set trigger delay to zero